Home

 Just do the outline, and some of the major shadows, as this gives you an accurate drawing to start with.
 Complete the shading after removing the transfer paper until you're satisfied with the work.

 Now please, don't laugh at me for suggesting this, but it is a great training aid.
-You are learning eye to hand co-ordination, and you will have an accurate drawing to start with.
+You are learning eye to hand coordination, and you will have an accurate drawing to start with.
 You need this at first to keep your enthusiasm high.

 Here you can see a little tape at the top of the print out holding it secure so it will not shift.
-It's really hard to get it exactly back into place if it moves on you while tracing!
+It's really hard to get it exactly back into place if it moves with you while tracing!

 Use a ball point pen when tracing, it will show you where you've been and allows for enough pressure to push down so the graphite transfers.

-Now that's one short cut.
+Now that's one shortcut.
 Here's another below:

 Learn to draw trick #2, using the projector for tracing your photo onto the paper.

-For larger works, use a good quality photo projector.
-Shocked!
-Don't be, even Leonardo Da Vinci used an invention he created called a camera obscura, the great-great grand-daddy of modern camera’s to speed up his process of painting.
+Don't be, even Leonardo DA Vinci used an invention he created called a camera Obscura, the great-great grandaddy of modern camera’s to speed up his process of painting.
 Did he ever learn to draw?
-Of coarse he did, but he also used every available tool needed to make his craft better.
+Of course he did, but he also used every available tool needed to make his craft better.

 The Super Prism